Ask Financer

 • However, with a smaller 3.5% FHA down payment, you'd need closer to $65,000 due to mortgage insurance costs.

-Current mortgage rates in 2026 are hovering around 6%, which is more favorable than the higher rates we saw in recent years.
+As of early 2026, 30-year fixed mortgage rates are averaging around 6%, which is more favorable than the higher rates we saw in 2023 and 2024.

 Keep in mind that these figures cover basic qualification requirements from lenders, but don't include the emergency savings and ongoing maintenance costs that responsible homeowners should budget for beyond their mortgage payment.